Passwords (Apple): History

 Apple first developed their Keychain password management system as a component of their now-discontinued PowerTalk e-mail system.

 The concept was eventually revived and directly integrated into the operating system with Mac OS 8.6, allowing for the secure storage of several types of sensitive data.

 At WWDC 2013, Apple unveiled iCloud Keychain, which introduced the encrypted storage of account details over iCloud.

 This allowed for logins to be synced across Mac devices and introduced other notable features including AutoFill and generating suggested passwords upon sign-up.

 A simplified version of Keychain has also been included in iOS since its initial release, with password storage previously accessible only through the Settings app.
 Password AutoFill was first integrated into the operating system with the release of iOS 11, later being expanded into an API for third-party password managers.

 The application was announced on June 10, 2024, by Craig Federighi at WWDC 2024, and shipped with iOS 18, iPadOS 18, macOS Sequoia and visionOS 2 on September 16, 2024.

 Security incidents

 2025 DOM-based Extension Clickjacking

 Security researcher Marek Tóth presented a vulnerability in browser extensions of several password managers (including iCloud Passwords) at DEF CON 33 on August 9, 2025.
 In their default configurations, these extensions were shown to be exposed to a DOM-based extension clickjacking technique, allowing attackers to exfiltrate user data with just a single click.
 The affected password manager vendors were notified in April 2025.
-According to Tóth, LastPass version 3.1.27 remains vulnerable.
+According to Tóth, Passwords version 3.1.27 remains vulnerable.